webrecorder/browsertrix/docs/user-guide/workflow-setup.md

 ### Tags

 Apply tags to the workflow.
 Tags applied to the workflow will propigate to every crawl created with it at the time of crawl creation.

+### Collection Auto-Add

+Search for and specify collections that this crawl workflow should automatically add content to as soon as crawls finish running.
+Cancelled and Failed crawls will not be automatically added to collections.